to infinity and beyond

 Before spending eight years at Sheffield-based studio Designers Republic – known for its work with Warp Records and Grand Theft Auto games packaging – Matt studied botanical and technical illustration, alongside graphic design, at Croydon School of Art.
 You can spot his love of nature, evolution and organic forms in the collective’s use of landscapes, synesthesia and anthropomorphism.
 Created during the pandemic lockdown, Nature Always Wins (pictured below) uses architectural models and an infinitely looping video to depicts the urban world taken over by nature.
 “The world might be a better place without our interference.”

 Matt sees the concept of play as the only sustainable activity available to us and delights in the human response to exploring infinite possibilities of the digital realm – and, more importantly, its impact on our wellbeing.
 “I love seeing audiences respond to our video artwork.
-With the ever-changing walking figure of Transfiguration, people often say, ‘the look of that figure captures exactly how I’m feeling right now’.
+With the ever-changing walking figure of Transfiguration (pictured below), people often say, ‘the look of that figure captures exactly how I’m feeling right now’.
 It made me realise the potential of our work to help people, beyond entertainment.”

 Their latest collaboration, Trauma to Healing is an ultra-minimalist album of depictions of the mental states people might go on from psychological distress to recovery.
 (I am calmly listening to it while writing this.)
 And for more good, Universal Everything is currently developing prototypes which help people’s lives: a light to visualise energy usage generation, a display which visualises your daily exercise as a beautiful data painting and a diagnostic app to allow patients to visualise their chronic pain symptoms accurately so they can receive better diagnoses.